Tochemey/distcache/README.md

    - [NATS](./discovery/nats/README.md) - helps discover cluster nodes during bootstrap using [NATS](https://github.com/nats-io/nats.go).
    - [Static](./discovery/static/README.md) - the provided static cluster nodes help form a cluster.
 This provider is recommended for tests or demo purpose.
    - [DNS](./discovery/dnssd/README.md) - helps discover cluster nodes during bootstrap using the Go's DNS resolver.
+- **TLS Support**: DistCache comes bundled with TLS support.
+When running in cluster mode, all nodes must share the same root Certificate Authority (CA) to ensure a successful handshake.
+    TLS can be enabled in the [config](./config.go) with the option `WithTLS` method.
+This method allows you to configure both the TLS server and client settings.
+    The TLS configuration is essential for enabling secure communication between nodes.

 ## How It Works